• Skip to main content

 Vision To Learn launched in the Bay Area April 28, 2014, in Oakland Unified’s Martin Luther King Jr. Elementary.
 Since then Vision To Learn has added school districts large and small including San Francisco Unified, New Haven Unified, San Leandro Unified, Sunnyvale, Hayward, and Oak Grove Unified School District.

-Vision To Learn is supported in the Bay Area by a multi-year grant from the Warriors Community Foundation.
+Vision To Learn is supported in the Bay Area by a multi-year grant from the Golden State Community Foundation.
 Vision To Learn’s Bay Area Warriors clinic helps thousands of students throughout the region annually.

 In 2017, Vision To Learn received a generous grant from the Chan Zuckerberg Initiative, allowing its Northern California operation to grow to serve students throughout the nine-county Bay Area and Sacramento.